-Figures 3, 4, and 5 show that the denial ratio for All Other Outpatient Claims (such as outpatient surgery, facility charges for day treatment centers, laboratory charges, or other medical items), Inpatient Claims and Emergency Care Claims related to substance use disorder benefits exceeds claims denied for mental health benefits and medical/surgical benefits in those categories.
+Figures 3, 4, 5 and 6 also show that the denial ratio for All Other Outpatient Claims (such as outpatient surgery, facility charges for day treatment centers, laboratory charges, or other medical items), Inpatient Claims, Emergency Care Claims, and Outpatient Prescription Drug Transactions related to substance use disorder benefits exceeds claims denied for mental health benefits and medical/surgical benefits in those categories.
+The denial rate for substance use disorders substantially exceeds the denial ratio for medical surgical benefits.